3 Simple Steps to Create a Brilliant Language Learning Study Plan on Your Own

 Do you want to learn a language by yourself?

-Self study offers a unique alternative to traditional classroom learning, but you need to equip yourself with the right tools to succeed without a dedicated instructor in your wheelhouse.
+Self study offers a unique alternative to traditional classroom learning, but you need to equip yourself with the right tools to succeed.

-Keeping yourself motivated, making quantifiable progress and learning to speak like a native number among the many obstacles you’ll face along the way.
-But the tips and hacks in the following three steps will get you over these hurdles and beyond, as you build your own language study plan.
+Keeping yourself motivated, making quantifiable progress and learning to speak like a native are among the obstacles you’ll face along the way.

 DIY Language Learning: 3 Steps to Build a Successful Study Plan on Your Own

 Reflect on the last time you sat in a classroom.
 Most professors use highly specific curriculum and a detailed syllabus to outline the trajectory of their courses.
 As an independent student, you won’t benefit from the same structured lesson plan.
 While some language enthusiasts find creative license to be a boon in their learning endeavors, many others find themselves overwhelmed by a lack of direction.

 If you’re just starting out on a language learning mission, use your overall objectives to guide your study goals.
 Why do you want to study this language?
 Perhaps your desire to learn is driven by an upcoming trip, for example.
 In this case, you’d want to set basic conversational skills well within your sights, as well as memorization goals for learning travel and food-related vocabulary.